Troubleshooting

 python -m pip install pyyaml

-If installing SOCRATES steps complain about missing ifort compilers:
+If the SOCRATES installation steps complain about missing ifort compilers:

 brew install python-tk

-If you are connecting to a computer over ssh, make sure to enable X-forwarding.
-This can be done in your configuration file or as a command line parameter.
+If you are connecting to a computer over SSH, make sure to enable X-forwarding.
+This can be done in your SSH configuration file or as a command line parameter.
+Install XQuartz on your Mac.

 Error: ld: unsupported tapi file type '!tapi-tbd' in YAML file '/Library/Developer/CommandLineTools/SDKs/MacOSX13.sdk/usr/lib/libSystem.tbd' for architecture arm64